stephen-cloud/c-19-2/docs/index.md

 ![C-19 Autobody](./assets/screenshots/vehicle-finished-table.png)

+!!! note

     The application is only a demo: It doesn't actually fix cars.